electricalwind/data7/Readme.md

 * when a new vulnerability is added
 * when the update is finished

-and is presented as follow:
+and is presented as follows:

 ```java
 package data7.importer.cve;